 The court processes explained next are designed to help you figure out all of these issues.
 But the process goes faster and more smoothly if you can figure out some of this ahead of time.
 The court is there to:

-- Identify issues you cannot agree upon (Case Management)
+- Identify issues you cannot agree upon (Case Management Conference)

-- Help you resolve issues where you haven't been able to come to an agreement (Mediation)
+- Help you resolve issues that you haven't been able to come to an agreement (Mediation)

 - Make sure that your agreement is fair - for your children, for you, and for the other parent.
 (Uncontested Hearing)